cadrian/exp/README.md

 [![Build Status](https://travis-ci.org/cadrian/exp.png?branch=master)](https://travis-ci.org/cadrian/exp)

-# General description: what is ExP?
+# General description

 `ExP` is "Extra Petit".
 As an intended pun, *exp* is to *log* what `less` is to `more`.
 It is also a lot of regular *exp*ressions.

 Ideas come from *petit* (http://crunchtools.com/software/petit/).
 That tool is really cool, but it is way too slow on my small Cubieboard, because it is written in Python.

 Finally, *petit*'s last commit is getting old.
 Is it still maintained?
+I tried to reach its maintainer, Scott McCarty, without success yet.

-That's why I wanted to code a clone in C.
+All those reasons made me want to code a clone in C.

 `ExP` is designed as a drop-in replacement of *petit*.
 Its internal design also follows *petit*'s with the following changes: